maartenba/maartenba.github.io/_posts/2017-01-03-exploring-.net-managed-heap-with-clrmd.markdown

 ![Object retention path using ClrMD](/images/2017-01-03-exploring-.net-managed-heap-with-clrmd/clrmd-retention.png)

-Usign a proper profiler is of course much easier, but one has to geek out every once in a while, no?
+Using a proper profiler is of course much easier, but one has to geek out every once in a while, no?

 ## Conclusion